How to Send SAT Scores to Colleges: A Detailed Guide

 You can choose whether you want the College Board to send all your SAT scores to or whether you want to use a Score Choice program.

 With SAT Score Choice, you can pick which scores you want to send to schools.
 You can also select individual test dates but not test sections.
-In simple terms, you can choose the date of the SAT you want to send, and the College Board will send out scores from that test only.
+You can choose the SAT date you wish to send in simple terms, and the College Board will only send out scores from that test.

-For example, you took the SAT three times, and the second time you were suffering from or you are just having a bad day.
+For example, you took the SAT three times, and the second time you were suffering from it or just having a bad day.
 You can send only the first and third test scores to colleges with Score Choice.